Lamhamedi Cherradi Kenza.

 In his novel Crime and Punishment, he got us all sympathizing with Raskolnikov; a student who killed two women for money.
 It may sound so cruel but Dostoevsky made his character so familiar and even charming.
 A profile that you’d cross in the street and admire or even aspire to be like.

-The point is not romanticizing a murderer, in fact the author wanted to teach us sympathy for others, no matter what they did.
 Because we may see them as monsters but they are so similar to us than what we’d like to believe, we all have devilish ideas inside of us but we manage to seal them in.

 4. The Death of Ivan Ilyesh